Meet the Contest Winners

 The adult winner, Elizabeth Kirschner of Boston and Blue Hill, will read her short story, “A Doll’s Fingerprints,” at 6pm during the Word.Art opening Thursday, October 24, at Cynthia Winings Gallery.

 Oona McPhearson, 16, of Brooklin, the youth winner, is at school in New Mexico and won’t attend the festival.
-Their short story, “Frosted Glass,” will be reproduced on wordfestival.org, along with Kirschner’s.
+They read the winning short story, “Frosted Glass,” in the video below.

-Kirschner will join Kristie Billings, Claire Millikin, and Karin Spitfire in reading at the opening.
+Kirschner will join Claire Millikin and Karin Spitfire in reading at the opening.

 With a July 15 deadline, the contest invited writers to submit works of fiction no longer than 1,500 words.
 Word collaborated on the contest with the University of Maine’s renowned Stonecoast MFA program and its literary journal, The Stonecoast Review.
 Leah Scott-Kirby, the review’s editor-in-chief, served as contest judge.